koboldyipbot/koboldyipbot.github.io/README.md

 Can be used to interactively yip without configuring the Twitch integration.
 Just click on the screen!

 ## Licensing ##
+As an individual Twitch streamer:

-You may use this code however you see fit as long as you attribute creation to Ames (@KoboldUnderlord on Twitter)
+- You may edit and use this code however you see fit as long as you attribute creation to Kobold Interactive ([@KoboldInteractive on Cohost](https://koboldinteractive.cohost.org))

-Do not repackage this and sell it, I mainly wish it just to be used for fun by people who download it
+As a commercial entity:

+- We need a licensing contract before anything is OK, as this is intended as a tool for small-scale streamers or developers
+- You may not repackage or sell this or make money off the use or modification of this code without a contract

+If you are operating at a scale beyond a single streamer or are a streamer making 6 digits, you should consider yourself a commercial entity for the purposes of this license.

 ## Lazy setup ##